-TERM OF APPRENTICESHIP: The term of apprenticeship shall be Time-based, which has been established to be 4 years of not less than 6,240 hours.
+TERM OF APPRENTICESHIP: The term of apprenticeship shall be Time-based, which has been established to be 4 years of no less than 8400 hours.
 Hours of labor shall be the same as established for other skilled employees in the trade.

-PROBATIONARY PERIOD: The probationary period shall be the first 12 months of employment, but in no case shall it exceed twelve calendar months.
+PROBATIONARY PERIOD: The probationary period shall be the first 12 months of the apprenticeship, but in no case shall it exceed twelve calendar months.
 During the probationary period, this contract may be cancelled by the apprentice or the sponsor upon written notice to the Department, without adverse impact on the sponsor.